-Harnessing the natural environment, this design enables manipulation of breezes through a various layers of window features on the facade enabling a vast range wind control through the living spaces depending on the season.
-Silicon butt-joined corner 616 windows and plus Aneeta sash-less inserts with 400 series framing featuring 10mm glass provide unhindered ocean views.
+Harnessing the natural environment, this design enables manipulation of breezes through a variety of window features on the façade enabling a vast range wind control through the living spaces depending on the season.
+Silicon butt-joined corner 616 Series windows and plus Aneeta sash-less inserts with 400 series framing featuring 10mm glass provide unhindered ocean views.

 Breezway Powerlouvre windows provide functional temperature control by directing airflow at high wall elevations and are activated by remote.